morungos/morungos.github.io/_posts/2021-05-02-postgresql-high-availability.md

 summary: |-
   We've updated our server platform to make it smaller, simpler, and easier to manage -- and save us money.
 This is how we did it.
+tagline: |-
+  We've updated our server platform to make it smaller, simpler, and easier to manage -- and save us money.
+This is how we did it.
 image: '/img/posts/oakwood-station-construction.jpg'
 image_description: 'Construction cranes at Oakwood station on the new Eglinton line'
 ---